-It is not surprising, then, that brands all over the world have put an increased focus on providing the best customer service possible, in an effort to transform customers into brand advocates.
+It’s therefore not surprising that companies all over the world have put an increased focus on providing the best customer service possible, in an effort to transform customers into brand advocates.

-However, some of the best potential brand advocates walk through the front door every day, but are often overlooked.
-That’s right; I’m talking about the brand’s employees.
+However, some of the best potential brand advocates walk through the front door each and every day, but are often overlooked.
+That’s right… I’m talking about the company’s employees.

 Brand Advocate Defined

-As mentioned in the post, titled “10 Definitions of a “Brand Advocate”,” on blog.zuberance.com, people have slightly different ways of defining a brand advocate.
+As mentioned in a post on zuberance.com, people have slightly different ways of defining a brand advocate.

 Employees as Brand Advocates

-The brand’s employees (should) know the brand’s products and services better than anyone else.
+The company’s employees (should) know its products and services better than anyone else.

-They also interact with the brand’s customers all the time.
-In fact, they often serve as representatives of the brand.
+They also interact with the company’s customers all the time.
+In fact, they often serve as representatives of the company.

 So, who better to serve the role of brand advocate?

-Keep in mind, I’m not talking about the interactions that employees have with customers while they are being compensated by the brand.
+Keep in mind, I’m not talking about the interactions that employees have with customers while they’re on the clock.

-I’m talking about what the brand’s employees say about the brand in their lives outside of work.
+I’m talking about what the company’s employees say about it in their lives outside of work.